Reuters blogging platform hacked, false Saudi blog posted

 "Reuters did not report the false story and the post was immediately deleted.
 We are working to address the problem," Barb Burg, director of global communications at Reuters News, said in a statement.

-Reuters TRI.O (TRI.N) had no immediate information on who was behind the hacking, the second time this month that the blogging platform of Reuters.com has been compromised.
+Reuters had no immediate information on who was behind the hacking, the second time this month that the blogging platform of Reuters.com has been compromised.

-On August 3, Reuters was forced to shut the platform temporarily after the appearance of unauthorised, and false, reports citing military reverses for rebels in Syria.
+On August 3, Reuters was forced to shut the platform temporarily after the appearance of unauthorized, and false, reports citing military reverses for rebels in Syria.

 Two days later, the company suspended the @ReutersTech Twitter account after it appeared to have been seized, renamed and used to send false tweets apparently designed to undermine the Syrian rebels.
 Both incidents remain under investigation.